fenandadwithak/dissertation2/README.md

 # Frequent A&E Attendance in Scotland

-A multilevel analysis of demographic, deprivation, and disease-burden drivers of frequent A&E attendance across Scotland's 14 Health Boards, built for Public Health Scotland's Whole System Modelling (WSM) programme.
+## A multilevel analysis of demographic, deprivation, and disease-burden drivers of frequent A&E attendance across Scotland's 14 Health Boards

+> Fenanda Dwitha Kurniasari (S2744048)
-MSc Statistics with Data Science, University of Edinburgh — July 2026 Supervised by Nicole Augustin and Ioannis Papastathopoulos
+> MSc Statistics with Data Science, University of Edinburgh  (July 2026)

 ---